berkayozdemir/Cinema-Reservation-System/README.md

 I will edit the readme file soon.
-For now i just download a demo video of program: https://www.youtube.com/watch?v=RB61AnFgcV0
+For now i just share a demo video of program: https://www.youtube.com/watch?v=RB61AnFgcV0